 Who does that?

-He says goodbye to his brother Hoskuld as Lagertha impales him with a ceremonial blade, as creepy Ivar practically has an orgasm as he watches his step-mother kill.
+He says goodbye to his brother Hoskuld as Lagertha impales him with a ceremonial blade, as creepy Ivar gets pretty looking on.
 All while Bjorn is bedding another woman.
 Floki has a moment too in this odd Viking scene.